softwaresaved/international-survey/survey_creation/us_17/texts/welcome_message.md

 \[THIS IS FOR DEMO PURPOSE ONLY -- PLEASE DO NOT SHARE\] {this-is-for-demo-purpose-only----please-do-not-share}
 ========================================================

 **The purpose of this survey is to collect information about people who develop software that is used in research.
-We call these people *[Research Software Engineers](https://www.software.ac.uk/blog/2016-11-17-not-so-brief-history-research-software-engineers)* [(RSEs)](https://www.software.ac.uk/blog/2016-11-17-not-so-brief-history-research-software-engineers), but they use many different job titles (including research programmer, facilitator, postdoctoral researcher and research assistant).**
+We call these people *[Research Software Engineers](https://www.software.ac.uk/blog/2016-11-17-not-so-brief-history-research-software-engineers)* [(RSEs)](https://www.software.ac.uk/blog/2016-11-17-not-so-brief-history-research-software-engineers), but they use many different job titles (including research programmer, facilitator, postdoctoral researcher, and research assistant).**

 Why did I receive this invitation?
 ----------------------------------